simonswain/straw/README.md

 to a connected pipe via a node's default output or any number of arbitrarily named outputs.

-Pipes by default fan-out, with messages going to the inputs of all connected nodes, but can be configured to distribute messages round-robin style.
+Pipes by default fan-out with messages going to the inputs of all connected nodes, but can be configured to distribute messages round-robin style.

-Redis is used for message passing.
-Wworker nodes are shielded from implementation.
-All you need to write is the processing for the individual nodes.
-A callback is available for receiving messages and a method for sending them.
+Redis is used for message passing but Nodes are shielded from implementation.
+All you need to write is the processing code.
+A callback is available for receiving messages and a method for sending.

-There is nothing stopping a node receiving or sending outside the topology, e.g. write to a database, fetch or listen for data.
+There is nothing stopping a node receiving or sending outside the Topology, e.g. write to a database, fetch or listen for network data.

-You can also inject or receive messages by accessing Redis directly so your topologies can play nicely with existing infrastructure, for example having your Express server subscribe to one of the channels and publish it out via socket.io.
+You can also inject or receive messages by accessing Redis directly so your topologies can play nicely with existing infrastructure, for example having an Express server subscribe to one of the channels and publish it out via socket.io.

-Basic message counting is built in, and StatsD support is included out of the box, providing you full visibility of activity across a topology.
+StatsD support is included out of the box, giving you visibility of activity across a topology.

 ## Installing